artemis15/sp/Simple Labs/Lab2.md

 Go preview your portal to see the English text.<br/> Then go into the Platform View and update your user settings to Spanish (use the Settings gear in the platform view to switch):<br/>
 ![move to header](/assets/newgear.jpg)<br/>
-'NOTE:' You might need to refresh your platform view after activating the Internationalization plugin.
+`NOTE:` You might need to refresh your platform view after activating the Internationalization plugin.
 Reload the page to see the Spanish text instead.

- 'HINT': make sure to switch BACK to English!
+ `HINT:` make sure to switch BACK to English!

 ## Bonus Challenge:
 Add a Module to your Service Portal application that is just a filtered list of your Portal Messages.